 of the floor.
 This is my carpet.
 It stops at the wall.
 The wall chops it off.
 Steeply.

 The carpet is flat.
 It is very, very old.
 Like people who, when they grow old, turn thin and bony, their skin

-When I look at porn and masturbate I look always at a single image – a picture of a man.
+When I look at porn and masturbate I look always at a single image, a picture of a man – any particular man.
 Around that image accrue fantasies, some of them very long and involved, whole stories unto themselves, with multiple episodes.
 They are fantasies that can be rehearsed, perfected.
 They can be edited, they can be controlled.
 Every word uttered, every action taken can be studied, thought through, manipulated, to better elicit an excitable response.
-It exists in the brain, this perfect world, whatever its origins.
+It exists in the brain, this perfect world.
 It services psychology, this perfect world.
 It is a garden, this perfect world.
 It still has mystery and so, intrigue and delight.
 It knows my carpet, this perfect world.
 So I watch it that carpet, I watch it close.
 I monitor it.
 I know it knows my feet, this carpet.
-Little flakes of me are scattered throughout its fibers.
-They grow old, they disintegrate as the carpet disintegrates.
+I know it knows my eyes.
+Little flakes of me my feet my arms my scalp my eyes are scattered throughout its fibers.
+They grow old, these flakes disintegrate as the carpet disintegrates.
 We are disintegrating together.
-Turning slowly into dust.
+Slowly turning into dust.

 There's a cum rag on the floor.
 A cum rag is lying on the floor.
-It's a torn off piece of old shirt, bright red.
+It's a torn off squarish piece of old shirt, bright

 Two cats hover at the edge of my sight, one sleeping at the end of the bed, one flopped lazybelly-up in the middle of the

 hallway.
 Others hover at the edge of my mind.
 Flittering, fluttering, a mere something a motion a flash of light and

 me always just a second too late.
 One I almost feel in my arms, a momentary pressure of warmth and weight, litheness at